apache/datafusion-ray/tpch/README.md

 ```

 If the data files are local to the k8s nodes, then create a persistent volume and persistent volume claim.

+Create a `pv.yaml` with the following content and run `kubectl apply -f pv.yaml`.

 ```yaml
 apiVersion: v1